 If you cannot attend an exam for any other reason, then you must provide documentation as to why you will not be able to attend (or were not able to attend).
 In general, excused absences are given only for serious health issues.
-If you are granted an excused absence from Exam 1, then you will need to make up the exam (shortly after the scheduled date of Exam 1), or, if that is not possible, when Exam 1 is offered in the Spring semester.
-If you are granted an excused absence from excused absence from Exam 2, then you will take a make-up exam during the university's scheduled make-up time, which usually occurs in early January.
+If you are granted an excused absence from Exam 1, then you will need to make up the exam, or, if that is not possible, when Exam 1 is offered in the Spring semester.
+If you are granted an excused absence from Exam 2, then you will take a make-up exam during the university's scheduled make-up exam.